minikin/result_type/README.md

 ## Support

-Post issues and feature requests on the GitHub [issue tracker](https://github.com/epam-cross-platform-lab/dart_result_type/issues).
+Post issues and feature requests on the GitHub [issue tracker](https://github.com/minikin/dart_result_type/issues).

 ## License

-The source code of Result Type project is available under the Apache license.
+The source code is distributed under the MIT license.
-See the [LICENSE](https://github.com/epam-cross-platform-lab/dart_result_type/blob/main/LICENSE) file for more info.
+See the [LICENSE](https://github.com/minikin/dart_result_type/blob/main/LICENSE) file for more info.